I enjoy writing about politics, economics, foreign policy, and culture.

-Some of the possible answers play out more like a political thriller than a history text: Both the director of the FBI and Russian hackers have been accused by top Democrats of scuttling Clinton's chances on Election Day.
-As usual, Republican states have been accused of working to suppress the vote of Democratic-leaning minorities and young people.
+Some of the possible answers play out more like a political thriller than a history text: Both the director of the FBI and Russian hackers had been accused by top Democrats of scuttling Clinton's chances on Election Day.
+As usual, Republican states had been accused of working to suppress the vote of Democratic-leaning minorities and young people.
 Was Clinton's narrow loss in a handful of states the result of foul play?
-The fact that the former Secretary of State won 2.6 million more popular votes than Donald Trump gives angry liberals quite a mandate for an investigation.
+The fact that the former Secretary of State won 2.6 million more popular votes than Donald Trump gave angry liberals quite a mandate for an investigation.

-But publicly blaming FBI director James Comey for Clinton's loss is wrong.
+But publicly blaming FBI director James Comey for Clinton's loss was wrong.
 Had Comey wanted to scuttle Clinton's candidacy, wouldn't he simply have pushed for her indictment back on July 5?
 Doing so would have thrown the Democratic Party into chaos.
-With the primaries over, [mostly centrist] superdelegates would have been given the tense task of deciding whether or not to throw their support behind Clinton's challenger, the outspoken progressive Bernie Sanders.
+With the primaries over, (mostly centrist) superdelegates would have been given the tense task of deciding whether or not to throw their support behind Clinton's challenger, the outspoken progressive Bernie Sanders.
 Had Clinton remained in the race, refusing to bow out despite the call for indictment, the party would have been torn asunder.

 Public sentiment would likely have shifted to Sanders, placing Team Clinton and its supportive superdelegates in the agonizing position of trying to convince a skeptical electorate that the moderate former First Lady, despite her legal woes, was still the better general election candidate.
 Even if gobs of superdelegates quickly and quietly defected to Sanders, giving him the nomination, it is likely that Team Clinton would have put up a fight.
 Just as pro-Sanders progressives were outraged by Clinton's nomination, centrist Democrats would have been similarly outraged by Sanders' nomination.